NoJster/DataProductsWeek4/README.md

 2. By selecting from a predefined list of world capitals

 After the values are entered or a world capital has been selected, hitting the respective button "Add Marker" or "Add Capital" will make the marker appear on the leaftlet map

+For a more comprehensive explanation of the user interface, please visit http://rpubs.com/NoJster/dataproducts_week4